wangyi-fudan/wyhash/manuscript.md

   return  (c>>64)^c;
 }
 ```
 MUM is powerful in mixing data as 64x64-bit multiplication can do the same work as 32 shifts and additions.
 Despite the nominal 128-bit mulplication, the actual instruction is only one MULQ and one XORQ on 64-bit machines.
 One of our improvement is masked-MUM=MUM(A^P0,B^P1), where P0 and P1 are random prime mask with 32 1s and 32 0s.
-The masked-MUM can randomize real biased (eg. toward zero) data and thus produce well mixed (avalanche) result.
+The masked-MUM can randomize real biased data and thus produce well mixed (avalanche) result.

 wyhash design